 I don’t know how many times the Clan has fallen, but again this morning, I’m wearing my sashimono and ready to fight.
 In spite of the mist and the morning rain, I distinguish our opponents.
 In this period of perpetual war, however, I do not know who he is.
 My father fought for my Clan, his father before him, and his father’s father as well.
 Before every battle, I worship their names to give me strength, courage and victory.
 I will follow the example of my ancestors, I will respect my Lord and at the end of my life, I too will become a Kami.
 Junsuke Yori

 In Kami, you will have to win a succession of battles to win the victory.

 With an ally, alone against two opponents, or face to face with an army of mercenaries that will influence the outcome of the fight, you will have to use all your troops to come out victorious.

 From the simple Soldier to the intervention of the Dragons, all will have a role to play.

-We win a battle by knowing the pace of the enemy, and using a pace he did not expect.
+You win a battle by knowing the enemy’s rhythm, and using a rhythm he didn’t expect.
+Miyamoto Musashi

-Kami is freely inspired by Goïta Shogi, a Shogi-derived card game, literally “the game of the generals”, which is a traditional Japanese board game approaching chess.
+Kami is freely inspired by the Goïta shogi, card game derived from the shogi, literally “General games”, which is a traditional Japanese board game approaching chess.

-For 2 to 4 players and 30 minutes.
+For 2 to 4 players and about 30 minutes.